ogyWorldz/projects/aws/common_words/README.md

 The project aims to develop a tool that matches keywords from a candidate's resume with key terms in a job description.
 This tool will assess how well a candidate's skills and experiences align with the requirements outlined in the job description.
 The objective is to empower candidates to tailor their resumes effectively for specific job opportunities.

 ## Objectives
-- Create a keyword matching algorithm for comparing resumes and job descriptions.
+- Create a free keyword matching algorithm for comparing resumes and job descriptions for ATS.
 - Develop an intuitive user interface for candidates to input their resumes and job descriptions.
 - Provide a scoring system to quantify the alignment between the resume and job description.
 - Offer personalized suggestions for candidates to optimize their resumes based on the job requirements.